Slevinski/slevinski.github.io/series/university-of-iowa/entries/sutton-signwriting-infrastructure-initiative/essay.md

 Assume the immediate practical case for Steve Slevinski and a lab home is already understood.

-The question in this document is the longer-term institutional one:
+The longer-term institutional question is:

 how does Sutton SignWriting move from fragile independent stewardship toward durable shared research infrastructure?